One of the best qualities about climbing is its thrill – the danger that comes with ascending a rock face.

 What we dislike

-The Half Dome has been a staple for climbers for ages, but Black Diamond updated their design to be even better.
-The new model now has more ventilation, more adjustability and a slightly lower profile.
+The Half Dome has been a staple for climbers for ages, but it now boasts an updated design: the new model has more ventilation, more adjustability and a slightly lower profile.

-The interior foam lining cushions the head in the front and from above and the harness system holds the helmet firmly in place, while the helmet’s overall shape fits nicely around the head.
+The interior foam lining cushions the head in the front and from above, while the harness system holds the helmet firmly in place.
+Basically, it now fits better around the head.

 The hard plastic shell has proven to be far more durable than most helmets, although it also adds extra weight.